 “The difference between the most dissimilar characters, between a philosopher and a common street porter, for example, seems to arise not so much from nature, as from habit, custom, and education.” – Adam Smith, An Inquiry into the Nature and Causes of the Wealth of Nations

 In this compelling Adam Smith quote phrase, we can replace “philosopher” with “data scientist.”
 As Smith highlights in his quote, it is by repetition, constant exposition, focused effort and through study that we come to understand and learn things thus differentiating the professions we might have.
 This holds true as a data scientist.
-By nature, any one can be a data scientist.
+By nature, any one can have a career in data science.
 If you want to truly learn and succeed in this world, however, you must commit yourself to spending the time to learn the concepts, tools and talks that interest you.

 Data Science is a vast field filled with multiple topics, various areas of focus and dozens of different applications.
 The amount of opportunities is significant but if you have zero experience in data science, you need a plan to determine how best to grow and succeed.